Davedigital9/Marketing_Campaign_Analysis/README.md

 ## Discovery
 We discovered that
-1. NoCopyrightSOunds, Dan Rhodes, DanTDM, and Miss Katy are the channnels with the most subscribers in the UK
+1. NoCopyrightSOunds, Dan Rhodes, and DanTDM are the channnels with the most subscribers in the UK.
-2. GRM Daily, Man City, and Yogscast are the channels with the most videos uploaded
+2. GRM Daily, Man City, and Yogscast are the channels with the most videos uploaded.
-3. DanTDM, Dan RHodes, and Mister Max are the channels with the most views
+3. DanTDM, Dan RHodes, and Mister Max are the channels with the most views.
+4. Miss Katy and Mister Max have the highest subcriber engagement rates.
-4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music.
+5. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music.

 ## Recommendations
 What are your recommendations based on the insights gathered?